dianamp/dianamp.github.io/_posts/2024-03-06-technical-decisions.md

 The decision you make is often "wrong" in the sense that you may want to change the decision later, or that folks will feel the pain of the decision and sometimes wish it had gone another way[^1].

 For technical decisions, especially for design or architecture decisions, there are always multiple types of trade-offs:
 * trade-offs in the moment: legitimate pros and cons for each option.
 Two reasonable and experienced engineers will come out with different conclusions.
-Pain will be felt regardless of whether Option A of Option B is selected.
+Pain will be felt regardless of whether Option A or Option B is selected.
 * trade-offs over time: a team will lean towards a different direction if making the same decision with the same team 1 year later, after having lived with decision A.
 Eating only salad sounds amazing after eating cookies for a week, but after a week of salad the cookies are looking pretty good again.
 In a similar way, adopting microservices can feel great because it decouples systems from each other and allows folks to move independently and quickly.
 But it also slows down work at the interface and can lead to duplication, waste, and lack of communication between folks that ultimately are building towards the same goal.
 Having a million repos can also result in cumbersome dependancy management.
 This can make monorepos sound quite nice after a period of dealing with annoyances.
 * trade-offs over time with new context: Another form of trade-offs over time is that the team and company evolves, often in surprising or hard-to-predict ways, so a different decision would be made 6 months later (due to evolving preferences, evolutions in tooling, team and company size and stage).